Build for belonging

 We provide a welcoming, safe, and accessible environment, where everyone has a sense of belonging and dignity.

 We take care of our resources, including being prudent financial managers and quality-focused property managers.

 We positively contribute to the quality of life wherever we operate by caring for and building relationships with staff, tenants, and stakeholders.

 Nick Lilley - Chief Executive Officer

-Nick is a growth-minded executive with diverse leadership experience across sectors such as education, infrastructure, and community development.
-Nick has a strong track record leading strategic change, new ventures and partnerships to drive organizational performance.
-Since assuming the role of Executive Director in March 2021, Nick has led the transformation of HomeEd’s strategy and operations, positioning the organization to grow its portfolio of affordable housing in Edmonton.
+Nick is a growth-minded City-builder with diverse leadership experience across sectors such as real estate, education, infrastructure, and community development.
+Nick has a strong track record leading strategic change, implementing new approaches and partnerships to enhance organizational and community impact.
+Since joining HomeEd in 2021, Nick has led the transformation of HomeEd’s strategy and operations, positioning the organization to grow and strengthen its portfolio of affordable housing in Edmonton.

 Mark Nixdorf - Director, Property Management

 Mark is a seasoned executive with over a decade of experience in the management of condominiums, rental properties, and affordable housing.
 Mark brings a passion for developing and leading teams to his role overseeing the leasing, maintenance, and renewal of HomeEd’s existing housing portfolio.
 In joining HomeEd in May 2021, Mark is returning home to Edmonton after an accomplished tenure as the Senior Vice President – Operations for Avenue Living in Calgary.

 Clarissa Robinson - Director, Finance & Corporate Services